-Thank you for considering submitting sightings of upland birds.
-While all sightings are valuable, for the 'What's Up?' project we are particularly interested in birds seen in upland habitats.
+Thank you for considering submitting your bird sightings through BirdTrack.
+While all sightings are valuable, are are particularly interested in birds seen in upland habitats.
 Where you go and what you record is up to you (although see below for information about priority species).

 Even if you only submit records of a single species (e.g. Ptarmigan) this is still of use.
 Please enter as many records as possible!
 Your sightings can help us to better understand where different upland bird species occur and how these distributions change over time.
 This is valuable information which can help conservation science.

 In addition, we also need to know more about the relative abundance of different species, and how their numbers change over time.
 Are some species declining, for example?
 Monitoring these changes in upland areas is particularly important because both climate and land use are changing, which may affect our upland birds.
 This is where the Breeding Bird Survey comes in.
 This structured survey also tells us where particular species do not occur - something that we cannot conclude with complete confidence from casual records.